Skip to content

 A quick safety note: whatever you choose, anchor to something genuinely solid that cannot topple or pull free, check the fixing before every session, and start with shorter intervals while your grip and shoulders adapt.

-For most people the POWER GUIDANCE Battle Rope is the best battle rope in the UK.
-It comes in 38mm and 50mm thicknesses and 9m, 12m and 15m lengths, uses durable poly dacron and includes an anchor strap so you can fix it to a post or rack.
-It is one of the most popular battle ropes on Amazon UK and works for everything from short HIIT finishers to longer conditioning circuits.
+For most people the Senshi Japan Battle Rope is the best battle rope in the UK.
+It comes in 38mm to 50mm thicknesses and 6m, 9m, 12m and 15m lengths, uses durable PolyDac with heat-shrunk handles, and you can pick a covered version with an anchor if you want one.
+That range means it works for everything from short HIIT finishers in a spare room to longer conditioning circuits in a garage.

 A 38mm rope is the right call for most home users.
 It is lighter, easier to grip and lets you keep good form for longer, so beginners and anyone with smaller hands will get on with it better.
 A 50mm rope is heavier and more demanding, which suits stronger, more experienced lifters who want a harder upper body challenge, but it tires your grip quickly and needs more space to swing.